silvafilipeuk/Covid-Data/README.md

 ---------------------

-Project working with the covid data with the porpouse of Data Analysis learning.
+Project working with the covid data with the purpose of Data Analysis learning.